ixmaps/IXmapsClient/README.md

 Since you're accessing raw sockets, you must run as root (i.e. sudo).
 Make sure your root user has node available:
 `$ npm start`
 This should also launch your web browser pointing to the local **IXmapsClient** interface.
 If the interface can't be opened, you can manually navigate to http://localhost:2040.

+CDMTODO:
+- detail how to do local dev

+CDMTODO - explain this
 **IXmapsClient** can also be run as a public service; this should be used with caution:
 `$ npm run-script public`